Mischi/angularjs-imageupload-directive/README.md

     Originals <img ng-repeat="img in images" ng-src="{{img.url}}" type="{{img.blob.type}}" />
     Resized <img ng-repeat="img in images" ng-src="{{img.resized.url}}" type="{{img.resized.blob.type}}" />

+When used with multiple the image object is always an array of objects with the following properties:

+    - file
+    - url
+    - resized
+        - blob
+        - url

 See [demo.html](demo.html) for more concrete examples.